mwinters-stuff/vscode-devcontainer-raspberrypi-pico/README.md

 * Copy the contents of .devcontainer into your project
 * Copy the contents of .vscode into your project
 * Remove any existing "build" directory.
-* Open the folder and allow the container to build.
+* Open the folder in VSCode and allow the container to build.

 **For a new project**

-* Open the folder where you want to create the project in the dev container.
+* Create the folder where you want to create the project.
+* Copy the contents of .devcontainer into your project
+* Copy the contents of .vscode into your project
+* Open the folder in VSCode.
+When prompted reopen the folder in the container.
 * Open a terminal in the dev container and execute the command "pico_project.py --gui".
+* Change the project name to the name of your folder.
+Change the location to "/workspaces".
-* Configure the project but do not select Create VSCode project under the IDE options.
+* Configure the rest of the project as desired but do not select Create VSCode project under the IDE options.
 * Click OK to generate the code.
 * Click Quit to exit the code generator.
-* Copy the .devcontainer folder from the dev container repository to the project folder.
-* Copy the .vscode folder from the dev container repository to the project folder.
-* In VSCode, select File > Open Folder and select the project folder.
-* Click OK and open the project in the dev container.

-**Confirm you can build and debug the project**
+**Build and debug the project**

+* In the left hand pane, select the Run and Debug icon
-* In VSCode, open the Settings menu (\<CTRL\>\<SHIFT\>P) and choose CMake: Select a Kit.
+* In VSCode, press <CTRL><SHIFT>P and select the command CMake: Select a Kit
-* Chose the arm-none-eabi compiler.
+* Select the GCC 10.3.1 arm-none-eabi compiler.
+* In VSCode, press <CTRL><SHIFT>P and select the command CMake: Select a Variant
-* Build the executable as normal.
+* Select the Debug variant
-* You can now debug the executable using the Run and Debug extension.
+* At the top of the screen in the Run and Debug dropdown select Cortext Debug
+* Click the green arrow.
+If prompted to select a launch target select your project.
+* The project will build and run in the debugger.

 ## Environment Variables